Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Diameter computation and certification

 \section{Diameter computation and certification}

 We now analyze a simple diameter algorithm.
 The main ingredient of the algorithm consists in maintaining upper bounds of all eccentricities and performing one-to-all distance queries from nodes with maximum upper bound.
 It thus follows the main line of previous practical algorithms~\cite{TK11,BCHKMT15}.
 However, we present the algorithm with a more general primal-dual approach which was not noticed before.
-Moreover, we introduce a new technique called \emph{delegate certificate}: after selecting a node $u$ with maximal upper bound, it consists in performing a one-to-all distance query from any node $x$ such that $(d(u,x)+e(x)=e(u)$.
-We call such a node $x$ a \emph{tight upper certificate} for $u$ as we have $e^{\set{x}}=e(u)$.
-A possible choice for $x$ is $u$ itself in which case the algorithms becomes a very basic version of \cite{TK11}.
+Moreover, we introduce a new technique called \emph{delegate certificate}: after selecting a node $u$ with maximal upper bound, it consists in performing a one-to-all distance query from any tight upper vertex-certificate for $u$, that is a node $x$ such that $d(u,x)+e(x)=e(u)$ (see Section~\ref{sec:min-tight-upper-cert}).
+A possible choice for $x$ is $u$ itself in which case the algorithm becomes equivalent to the variant of \cite{TK11} where the selection procedure for BFS sources always selects a node with maximum upper-bound.
 However, we observe that choosing a node $x$ with minimal eccentricity offers much better performances in practice (see Section~\ref{sec:exp}).
 Our complexity analysis is independent of the choice of $x$, we thus present the algorithm in the most general manner.

 The algorithm grows both a packing $K$ and an upper certificate $U$ until the upper bound $e^U(u)$ on the eccentricity of any node $u$ is at most the maximum eccentricity of nodes in $K$.
 As long as this condition is not satisfied, a node $u$ with maximal upper bound is selected and added to $K$.
-We then choose a tight upper certificate $x$ for $u$ and add it to $U$.
+We then choose a tight upper vertex-certificate $x$ for $u$ and add it to $U$.
 Note that we now have $e^U(u)=e(u)\le \max_{v\in K}e(v)$ and $u$ cannot be selected again.
-This ensures that the termination condition is reached at some point when $U$ is a certificate that all nodes have eccentricity at most that of a maximum eccentricity node in $K$ which must thus be equal to diameter.
+This ensures that the termination condition is reached at some point when $U$ is a certificate that all nodes have eccentricity at most that of a maximum-eccentricity node in $K$, which must thus be equal to diameter.
 See Algorithm~\ref{alg:diam} for a formal description.

 We claim that the set $K$ is a packing for the collection $\D_{1/3}=\set{B(u,\frac{1}{3}(\diam(G)-e(u))) : u\in V}$ of open balls.
 As it has same size as the certificate $U$ returned by the algorithm in the end, this allows to state the following theorem.